deviationist/macos-automator-audio-tools/README.md

 # FFmpeg audio converter and downsampler using Automator for macOS
-Two automator-applications for macOS that allows you to use FFmpeg to convert WAV/FLAC to AIFF, M4A to MP3, and do bitrate downsampling.
-Perfect for DJs to prepare and convert their file.
+Useful automator-applications for macOS that allows you to use FFmpeg to convert WAV/FLAC to AIFF, M4A to MP3, do bitrate downsampling, do audio normalization.
+Perfect for DJs to prepare and convert their audio files.

 # Installation
 Make sure that you have installed Homebrew for these applications to work.
 Click [here](https://brew.sh/) for installation instructions.